gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Remove `ExtensionContainer` from model space
 - Semantics of model element removal are not well defined
 - `tasks.withType(Test).named("compileJava", SomeRules)` - withType() aspect is ignored and does not influence bindings
+- Cross project task lookup causes target project task container rules to be fired (and task container to be self closed), whether they are required or not (i.e. requested task may be completely legacy)

 ## Testing